Aims of the Department

 KS3 Mathematics Curriculum

 The Maths curriculum at KS3 focuses on the extension and development of skills first explored at KS2.
+Students are taught to master particular areas of the curriculum and are stretched to develop their depth of understanding.

 Pupils are encouraged to develop and improve their Mathematical reasoning and challenged to apply their Mathematical knowledge to real world examples.